abdulkarim723/Text-Parser-for-Arithmetic-operations/README.md

 # String_Calculator

-This program parses arithmetic input **(only addition, substraction, multiplication and divison)** from terminal and calculate the result.
+This program parses arithmetic input **(only addition, substraction, multiplication and divison)** from terminal and calculates the result.

 - Fractional numbers are supported
 - The user types the string in the terminal